Chapter 10 - Obesity

 - Decreased resting pulse (-4.8 bpm, p<0.001)

 In addition, these individuals experienced an acute exercise induced increase in positive mood.
-An example case study is shown in Case history 3.

 Advice to obese individuals must be realistic as they are often unfit and have coexisting co-morbidities present.
-You need to be aware of the effort required to lose weight, what is a reasonable expectation of weight loss and of the stigma patients feel being labelled overweight or obese.24
+You need to be aware of the effort required to lose weight, what is a reasonable expectation of weight loss and of the stigma patients feel being labelled overweight or obese.23

 Small steps in gained activity through everyday changes should be encouraged and maintained even if more formal physical activity remains difficult.
 Guidance on managing the overweight and obese has been summarized in NICE guidelines and the areas relative to physical activity are listed below.